Straits of Mackinac, Michigan

 Lost Jobs in Canada & U.S., Airports in Jeopardy

 Premier Ford is right.
 Shutting down Line 5 would be disastrous for the Toronto Pearson International Airport, which according to sources gets 100 per cent of its jet fuel from refineries in Sarnia.
-In other words, Canada’s largest airport – also a global hub which facilitates economic activity by connecting Canadians to all parts of the country and most of the world – would see a majority of operations come to a grinding halt.
+In other words, Canada’s largest airport – also a global hub that facilitates economic activity by connecting Canadians to all parts of the country and most of the world – would see a majority of operations come to a grinding halt.

 Detroit Metro Airport would also see its operations severely impacted by a Line 5 shutdown as the pipeline provides more than half of the jet fuel supplies to the airport.
 Line 5 also feeds Line 9 which provides feedstock to refineries in Montreal and Lévis.
 These refineries produce jet fuel for the Montreal and Quebec City airports and would have their production capabilities impaired.